Top Summer Learning Activities

 1. Start a family and friends book club

-Starting a book club during the summer months is one of the best ways to keep your child’s reading on track, while also encouraging them to spend quality time with friends and/or family members.
-This reading activity allows your child to embark on endless summer adventures from the comfort and safety of your own home, and as an added bonus, we guarantee you’ll see a difference in their reading skills by the start of the new school year!
+Starting a book club during the summer months is one of the best ways to keep your child’s reading on track while encouraging them to spend quality time with friends and family.
+This activity allows your child to embark on endless literary summer adventures from the comfort and safety of home, and as an added bonus, you’ll likely notice improvements in their reading skills by the start of the new school year!

 7. Outdoor portraits